mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Datagram Formats {#datagram-formats}

-This section defined the different datagram formats used by Connect-IP.
+This section defines the different datagram formats used by Connect-IP.
 Even if only one format is currently used it is expected that for some usages future extension may require the flexibility to use multiple different formats for a given CONNECT-IP request.